modernben/forge-docs/1.0/servers/php.md

 You can install additional versions of PHP between 5.6 and 7.4.
 Click the **Install** button to start the process.
 Once the version has been installed, you may select it when creating a site, or switching a site's PHP version.

+When you install a version of PHP onto your server, Forge will create and configure the PHP-FPM process for that version.
+This means that your server will be running multiple versions of PHP at once.

 ### CLI

 When a version of PHP has been installed you may reference it on the CLI via `php5.6` or `php7.x` (replacing the `x` with the version number).
 The `php` binary will always point to the active CLI version.